S/O Satyamurthy: Plot

-Anand and Sambasiva Rao are on their way home with their families when Pallavi's father meets them with news that the market value of Anand's stock is now worth ₹10 crore ($1.56 million) due to which their wealth of ₹300 crore ($46.7 million) is increased by 10 times more.
+Anand and Sambasiva Rao are on their way home with their families when Pallavi's father meets them with news that the market value of Anand's stock is now worth ₹10 crore ($1.56 million) due to which their wealth of ₹300 crore ($46.7 million) has increased by ten times more.
 An emotional Anand thanks his father at the spot where Satyamurthy saved Valli's life.
+Anand and his family recover their house and live happily while Sambasiva Rao plans for Sameera and Anand's wedding.